ishitaamin/nova-jewellrey-ecommerce/README.md

 - 📱 Fully responsive and optimized for all screens
 - 🧩 Clean, modular components for scalability

+## 💡 Inspiration

+This project was built to deepen my understanding of React.js and enhance my frontend development skills.
+It helped me explore concepts like component-based architecture, state management, routing, and user interaction in a real-world e-commerce scenario.

 ---
 ## 🙋‍♀️ Author